 - Pitch (do they speak with: a low, deep pitch, a light-camp pitch etc.)

-- Tone (the manner in which they typically speak: Authoritative, enticing, nurturing, conversational etc)
+- Tone (the manner in which they typically speak: authoritative, enticing, nurturing, conversational etc)

 Step 3.
 Pick a specific regional accent or dialect

-In the world of entertainment, immersion and context is essential.
+In the world of entertainment, immersion and context are essential.
 A regional accent conjures social class and origin within seconds.
 A poorly chosen dialect will disengage your audience and tarnish a potentially fantastic production.
 Are you working on a World War 2 project?
 Using a classic “High German dialect for your soldier is on par with casting Kevin Costner as Robin Hood.
-Don’t do it!
+Don't do it!
 Equally for an Epic space project, try transatlantic English or Euro-neutral variants because those deep country accents are going to kill the immersion.
 You need to select exactly 3 attributes for your voice: